autogluon/autogluon/docs/tutorials/text_prediction/customization.md

 There are two kinds of presets.
 The `simple_presets` are pre-defined configurations recommended for most users, which allow you specify whether you care more about predictive accuracy (`'best_quality'`) or more about training/inference speed (`'lower_quality_fast_train'`)

 The `advanced_presets` are pre-configured networks using different Transformer backbones such as ELECTRA, RoBERTa, or Multilingual BERT, and different feature fusion strategies.
-For example, `electra_small_fuse_late` means we use the ELECTRA-small model as the network backbone for text fields  and use the late fusion strategy described in ":label:`sec_textprediction_architecture`".
+For example, `electra_small_fuse_late` means we use the ELECTRA-small model as the network backbone for text fields  and use the late fusion strategy described in ":ref:`sec_textprediction_architecture`".
 The  `default` preset is the same as `electra_base_fuse_late`.
 Now let's train a model on our data with specified `presets`.

 ```{.python .input}
 from autogluon.text import TextPredictor